lisataldir/M1CHPS-Stage-MAQAO/README.md

 - `dotprod/`: Contains several implementations of the dot product algorithm.
 - `lu/`: Contains several implementations of the LU decomposition algorithm.
-- `dgemm/`: Contains two dynamic libraries computing the square root of an integer number.
+- `dgemm/`: Contains two dynamic libraries computing the product of two matrix.

 Each directory includes the necessary source code files and instructions specific to the algorithm as well as a `config.json` file (except for `dgemm/`), a configuration file for MAQAO.